 Aside from bird and animal watching, the educational centre has numerous interactive displays about their mission to preserve the region’s animals and the environment.
 There you will get a sense of which birds to keep an eye out for during your tram tour.

 The park is also a haven for hikers, bikers and fishers.
 There is more to do at this park than you will be able to do in just one day.
 For more information and attraction, reviews click here.

 Breakfast or Lunch on Sanibel Island

 I have two great spots to hit for breakfast or lunch on the island.
-The Sunset Grill is a favourite stop on the island serves up a huge menu of breakfast dishes.
+The Sunset Grill is a favourite stop on the island for locals and serves up a vast menu of breakfast dishes.
 For more information and reviews click here.

 Sheller’s TIP: Across the street from the Sunset Grill is a long beach filled with Shells.
 Pack a shovel and bucket and be sure to cross the road carefully and grab some.
 Here is a photo I got before being dragged off the beach without any shells.

-If you love themed restaurants with lots of character and great food, then you will love the Island Cow Restaurant.
+If you love themed restaurants with lots of character and great food, then you will enjoy the Island Cow Restaurant.
 The cow inspired decorations are found inside and out, and this place will be hard to miss when driving by.
 More information and reviews here.

 Dinner at Key Lime Bistro

 Located in the historic village on Captiva Island, the Key Lime Bistro is a casual spot with a delicious menu.
 We just walked off the beach and made our way to the open-air restaurant for dinner.
 From delicious seafood appetizers and entrees, their vast menu has something for everyone.
 Our table had a variety of dishes from fried fish to seafood pasta.
 For more information and reviews.